Good Chop

 Environmental sustainability is extremely important to us.
 Overfishing is a serious threat to our oceans and species, which is why we only partner with responsible fisheries that carry an eco-certification (MSC, ASC or BAP) or are green or yellow-rated by Seafood Watch.
 These third-party organizations work to restore wild fish populations and their ecosystems by ensuring fisheries only fish healthy stocks and keep their impact on other species and the broader ecosystem to a minimum.

-This profile covers all wild-caught seafood sold by Good Chop in 2022.
+This profile covers all wild-caught and farmed seafood sold by Good Chop from April 2023 to March 2024.

 Associated Fisheries